-CCH II, LLC AND SUBSIDIARIES NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (UNAUDITED)
+CHARTER COMMUNICATIONS HOLDINGS, LLC AND SUBSIDIARIES NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (UNAUDITED)

-Any such acceleration would be a default under the indenture governing the Company's notes.
-As of March 31, 2005, Charter had approximately \$985 million principal amount of senior convertible notes outstanding with approximately \$122 million and \$863 million maturing in 2006 and 2009, respectively.
-During the three months ended March 31, 2005, the Company distributed \$106 million to Charter Holdings of which \$60 million was subsequently distributed to Charter Holdco.
+Charter Operating.
+Distributions by Charter's subsidiaries to a parent company (including Charter and Charter Holdco) for payment of principal on Charter's convertible senior notes, however, are restricted by the indentures governing the Charter Holdings notes, CCH II notes, CCO Holdings notes, and Charter Operating notes, unless under their respective indentures there is no default and a specified leverage ratio test is met at the time of such event.
+During the three months ended March 31, 2005, Charter Holdings distributed \$60 million to Charter Holdco.
 As of March 31, 2005, Charter Holdco was owed \$161 million in intercompany loans from its subsidiaries, which amount was available to pay interest and principal on Charter's convertible senior notes.
 In addition, Charter has \$145 million of governmental securities pledged as security for the first six interest payments on Charter's 5.875% convertible senior notes.